Today managing your licenses with Cloudsmith has become incredibly simple.

 From the overview section, we can see the breakdown of total packages by format, types of licenses used across all packages in the repository, and the number of unlicensed packages in the repository.

-In this example, we want all our licenses to be uploaded with the MIT License; however, one package has uploaded with the wrong license.
-Let's open the edit view for the cloudsmith-ruby-example package and update it to use an MIT License.
+In this example, we want all our licenses to be uploaded with the MIT License; however, several packages are missing licenses, and one package has uploaded with the wrong license.
+Let's open the edit view for the django-guardian package and update it to use a MIT License.

 Anytime Cloudsmith matches a license automatically, we will always provide a description of what the license was defined as within the package's metadata, our confidence of how accurate the match is, and the new license that has been applied.
 You can find the following description on the edit page for any license that has been automatically applied:

-> The Apache 2.0 license provided within this package’s metadata is a 97% match to a Apache License 2.0 License SPDX license and was automatically added to this package.
+> The BSD license provided within this package’s metadata is a 0.79% match to a BSD Protection License SPDX license and was automatically added to this package.

 Anytime the match is not accurate to a high percentage, or the license is not supplied, we leave the license empty for you to decide how you want to resolve it.